Help Crime Stoppers Find This Wanted Person of the Week

 Mohawk Valley Crime Stoppers is a community based program that is 100% completely anonymous, allowing people to deliver tips privately without fear of retribution.
 Crime Stoppers also offers cash rewards to people who provide information that lets to a suspect's arrest.

-If you have any information about Shaler, contact Mohawk Valley Crime Stoppers.
+If you have any information about Cummings, contact Mohawk Valley Crime Stoppers.
 You can place a 100% anonymous tip several ways.

 1) Through this site by clicking submit a tip